EetuEkman/solita-dev-academy-2023/README.md

 # Solution for Solita Dev Academy pre-assignment

-This repository is a solution for Solita Dev Academy pre-assignment.
+This repository is a solution for [Solita Dev Academy pre-assignment](github.com/solita/dev-academy-2023-exercise).

-The client is hosted [here](https://victorious-bay-04e773803.2.azurestaticapps.net/).

-:point_right: Please note that the SQL Server basic tier instance used for this demo is quite limited especially for the complex queries used for the detailed station page.
-For the best performance, please test the project locally.

 The solution is an user interface and a backend service for displaying data from the city bike journeys in the Helsinki capital area.